brunch/brunch-guide/README.md

 ## Brunch version

-This guide was written against Brunch 1.7.20.
-Most of it likely works in earlier 1.7.x versions, but may need updates when the upcoming 1.8 or 2.0 gets out (especially WRT npm / `node_modules` integration).
+This guide was written against Brunch 1.8.3.
+Most of it works in earlier 1.7.x versions, though; still, you should upgrade!

 ## License